Faculty Research Interests

 Dr. Clark is interested in studying attention-related errors of everyday living and her work focuses on the development of assessments that are ecologically valid and clinically relevant.
 In her research, she continues to study healthy younger and older adults as well as individuals who experience executive dysfunction due to a traumatic brain injury or stroke.
-Dr. Clark integrates her research in the courses she teaches, primarily Psychology of Aging, Physiological Psychology, Advanced Seminar in Psychological Processes and Cognitive Aging and Assessment.
+Dr. Clark integrates her research in the courses she teaches, primarily Psychology of Aging, Biological Psychology, and Advanced Seminar in Psychological Processes.

 Dr. Cunningham teaches organizational psychology, organizational development and change, and quantitative/qualitative research methods to graduate students in the M.S. program in industrial-organizational (I-O) psychology.
 He also teaches select undergraduate core courses in psychological research methods, statistics, assessment development, and professional ethics and career planning.
 His current research addresses multiple OHP topics, including need for resource recovery and recovery from occupational stress, the influence of individual differences in personality and fitness on the stress process, and issues regarding work-nonwork role integrations.
-He is also involved as an adjunct clinical research professor at the UT College of Medicine/Erlanger Hospital campus, where he is involved with projects that seek to improve healthcare provider health and well0being at work, as well as efficiency on the job.
+He is also involved as an adjunct clinical research professor at the UT College of Medicine/Erlanger Hospital campus, where he is involved with projects that seek to improve healthcare provider health and well-being at work, as well as efficiency on the job.
 Dr. Cunningham also serves as the Graduate Program Director for UTC's M.S. degree program in I-O Psychology.

 Preston Foerder (Ph.D., The Graduate Center of the City University of New York)